 Section 1.
 Membership

-Voting members of the Council shall be the library/media director, or designee, from each Washington State public community or technical college.
+Official members of the Council shall be the library dean, director, or designee from each Washington State public community or technical college.

-Ex-officio members shall be the LLC representative of the SBCTC and the liaison from the IC.
+Liaison members shall be the ex-officio LLC representative of the SBCTC and the ex-officio liaison from the IC.

 Representatives from state agencies, service providers, and other invited guests may contribute as requested in an ex-officio, non-voting status.

-Regular members and liaisons will pay an annual LLC meetings registration fee.
+Official members and liaisons will pay an annual LLC meetings registration fee.

 Section 2.
-Officers and Representatives
+Officers, Appointees, and Representatives

-Officers of the Council shall be the Chair, Vice-Chair/Chair-Elect, Secretary, Treasurer, and the immediate past Chair who shall each serve a term of one year.
+Officers of the Council shall be the Chair, Vice-Chair/Chair-Elect, Secretary, Treasurer, and the Past Chair.
+These officers shall be elected and shall each serve a term of one year.

+Positions of Webhost and two Webmasters shall be appointed by the Council to serve indefinitely.
+The positions will be filled as vacancies occur.

 Responsibilities

 The Chair shall be the presiding officer of the Council and an ex-officio member of all committees.